huntse/uncarved/content/articles/biog.md

 published by Wiley Press along with a number of other articles.
 I'm on the editorial board of the Journal of Digital Banking.

+I've spoken at a number of large tech and fintech events both in person and on-line, including AWS Re:Invent, Money 2020, the MAS Fintech festival, the Inovate Finance Global Summit, Wired:Smarter, CogX and many others.

 You can see [my][6] linkedin profile, and invite me to your network if we know each other.
 There are quite a few Sean Hunters though so I might not be the one you're thinking of.
+You can [email me][5] if you like and I will try to respond although I can't promise to be too prompt.

 [5]: mailto:sean@uncarved.com
 [6]: http://www.linkedin.com/pub/sean-hunter/b/358/548